 We pay the non-refundable excess if the vehicle you're renting is stolen or damaged because of an unexpected event during your journey.
-Your claim must meet the conditions of cover below.
+Your claim must meet the conditions of cover on page 51.

 You can claim up to \$6,000 for each paying person.
 We won't subtract our own excess from claims we pay under this section.